matrix-org/matrix-appservice-slack/README.md

 ------------

 This bridge allows linking together pairs of Matrix rooms and Slack channels, relaying messages said by people in one side into the other.
-To create a link first the individual Matrix room and Slack channel need to be created, and then a command needs to be issued in the administration console room to add the link to the bridge's database.
+To create a link, first the individual Matrix room and Slack channel need to be created, and then a command needs to be issued in the administration console room to add the link to the bridge's database.